CDP Audit

 All default settings are defined in a human-readable YAML file at the project root.

 The config.yaml file provides version-control-friendly configuration that non-programmers can edit.
-Settings are loaded by ProgramFiles/config_files/config_loader.py, which provides the Config class with type-safe property accessors and validation.
+Settings are loaded by config.yaml at startup.
+Environment variables can override any YAML value at runtime for per-session customisation.

 Network Connection Settings: